Skip to content

 The Applesauce

 We use this roaster often throughout the year because we make our own “lunch meat” by roasting whole hams, turkeys, turkey breasts, roast beef, and more.
-It is especially helpful in the summertime when our non-air conditioned home is HOT.
+It is especially helpful in the summertime when our non-air-conditioned home is HOT.
 We just use the roaster outside and keep the house cool.

 The Apple Butter

-I used Ball Fresh Preserving recipes for both the applesauce and one for the apple butter, but I halved the amount of sugar used for both.
+I used Ball Fresh Preserving recipes for both the applesauce and for the apple butter, but I halved the amount of sugar used for both.
 I always make all of my fruit preserves with about half as much sugar as the recipe calls for.
 For my jams, I manage this by using Pomona’s Pectin.

 Memories of the Farm